- What is cybersecurity?

 Control: The billion-dollar security solutions market is built around the idea of controlling risk.
 Firewalls, scanners, and other cybersecurity products and services are all designed to help organizations control their cyber risk.
 Insurers are increasingly tightening underwriting requirements and specifying that their customers adopt security controls that can positively impact their exposure to cyber risk.

 Transfer: An organization may decide to mitigate the consequences of a cyber attack by transferring them to another party.
-After willingly assuming a small amount of risk, avoiding dangerous behavior, and doing their best to control their exposure, some risk still remains.
+After willingly assuming a small amount of risk, avoiding dangerous behavior, and doing their best to control their exposure, some risk remains.
 Transferring that risk to an insurance company further improves an organization’s risk profile.
 This is the role of cybersecurity insurance.

 Insurance of any kind is simply a means of protection against financial loss.
 It is a form of risk management and is primarily used to hedge against the losses that remain after other mitigation strategies have been applied.